zakgof/actr/README.md

 - Simple API: sending _ask_ and _tell_ messages is just calling class methods
 - POJOs as Actors: focus on business logics, no need to extend any frameworks classes
-- Type safe: no need for instanceof/cast
+- Type safe: no need for instanceof/cast, compile time check prevents sending wrong message to a wrong actor
 - High performance: lock-free implementation and lightweight actor creation

-Actor code in guaranteed to be executed in thread-safe context:
+Actor code is guaranteed to be executed in thread-safe context:
-- no concurrent calls for a particular actor
+- no concurrent calls for a particular actor (although subsequent calls may be dispatched to different threads)
 - actor state can be safely read/written from actor code without any synchronized/volatile specifiers

 #### Schedulers

-Two schedulers are available for actors:
+Available actor schedulers:

+- Shared ForkJoinPool scheduler
+All actors share the common work stealing `ForkJoinPool`.
+This option is best for CPU-intensive actors.

 - Dedicated thread scheduler
 Each actor owns a thread and all calls to the actor execute in that dedicated thread.

-- Shared ForkJoinPool scheduler
-All actors share a common work stealing ForkJoinPool
+It is useful, in particular, when wrapping non thread safe API.
+**NEW !** JDK's project Loom Virtual Threads (aka Fibers) are also supported.

+It's easy to introduce your own fine-tuned scheduler by just implementing `IActorScheduling`.

 #### Comparison to akka